Glass-Steagall Act

 The Glass-Steagall Act was a 1933 law that separated commercial banking from investment banking and created the Federal Deposit Insurance Corporation (FDIC).

-The Glass-Steagall Act, officially the Banking Act of 1933, was a landmark piece of legislation passed by the U.S. Congress during the Great Depression.
-Named after its sponsors, Senator Carter Glass and Representative Henry Steagall, the Act was a direct response to the stock market crash of 1929 and the subsequent wave of bank failures.
-At the time, many commercial banks had taken depositors' money and used it to speculate in the stock market.
-When the market crashed, these banks failed, and depositors lost their life savings.
-To prevent this from happening again, the Act had two main goals: to stop banks from using guaranteed deposits for risky investments and to restore public confidence in the banking system.
-It accomplished this by building a "firewall" between commercial banking (taking deposits and making loans) and investment banking (underwriting securities and trading stocks).
-For over 60 years, this separation defined the structure of the American financial system.
-JPMorgan, for example, had to spin off its investment banking arm, which became Morgan Stanley, to comply with the law.
+The Glass-Steagall Act, officially known as the Banking Act of 1933, was a landmark piece of federal legislation passed by the U.S. Congress in the wake of the Great Depression.
+Named after its primary sponsors, Senator Carter Glass (a former Treasury Secretary) and Representative Henry Steagall (Chairman of the House Banking and Currency Committee), the Act was a direct and urgent response to the catastrophic stock market crash of 1929 and the subsequent wave of thousands of bank failures that wiped out the savings of millions of Americans.
+During the roaring 1920s, many commercial banks had become deeply entangled in the stock market, using their depositors' guaranteed funds to engage in speculative investments or to provide credit to brokerage firms.
+When the market bubble burst, these banks lacked the liquidity to meet withdrawal demands, leading to a total collapse of public trust in the financial system.
+To prevent such a systemic catastrophe from ever occurring again, the Act had two primary structural objectives: to permanently stop commercial banks from using guaranteed deposits for risky investment activities and to restore the public's confidence in the safety of their savings.
+It accomplished this by mandating a strict "firewall" between commercial banking—the "boring" business of taking deposits and making conservative loans—and investment banking, which involves underwriting new securities and trading stocks.
+For over sixty years, this fundamental separation defined the entire architecture of the American financial landscape.
+To comply with the law, massive financial institutions were forced to split apart; most famously, the House of Morgan had to spin off its investment banking operations into a separate entity that became Morgan Stanley, while JPMorgan remained a commercial bank.

 Key Takeaways